mysticeti/flutter_sandbox/README.md

 ## Additional files that needs to be modified to include private data.
 ### Firebase
-- Add your google-services.json in android>app folder.
+- Add your google-services.json in android/app folder.
-- Add your Firebase config variable for web support in web>index.html.
+- Add your Firebase config variable for web support in web/index.html.

+### Google Maps
+In Android, Google Maps API key needs to be defined in the AndroidManifest.xml in the following directory android/app/src/main/res/AndroidManifest.xml.
+In IOS, include Google Maps APP key in AppDelegate.m file in ios/Runner/AppDelegate.m.

 ## Compile-time variables
 To provide compile-time variables use `--dart-define` during `flutter run` or `flutter build`.
 To pass multiple key-value pairs just use `--dart-define` multiple times.